-Audio Visual Labor, Crew & Staff in Orlando
+Audio Visual Technicians, Staff and Crew in Orlando

-Orlando Video Tech Services Offers Audio, Visual Labor, Crew & Staff
+Orlando Video Tech Services Offers Audio, Visual Contractor, Crew & Staff

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.